kubeshop/tracetest/examples/tracetest-signoz-pokeshop/README.md

 1. Configure Tracetest to ingest traces.
 2. Configure SigNoz and use it as a trace data store.
-3. Configure SigNoz to query traces
+3. Configure SigNoz to query traces.

 ## Steps